 When news of Ventura's allegations of assault and sex trafficking hit the media, the rapper denied it.
 Ventura described the details of her assault in a federal lawsuit filed in November last year.
 The lawsuit was settled for an undisclosed amount less than 24 hours after Ventura filed her claims.

-When Combs admitted to the assault, Ventura's lawyer Meredith Firetog said, “When Cassie and multiple other women came forward, he denied everything and suggested that his victims were looking a payday.”
+When Combs admitted to the assault, Ventura's lawyer Meredith Firetog said, “When Cassie and multiple other women came forward, he denied everything and suggested that his victims were looking for a payday.”

 She added, “He was only compelled to ‘apologize' once his repeated denials were proven false shows his pathetic desperation.”